Scouting in Hawaii: Order of the Arrow

 Maluhia Lodge 554, chartered in 1962, was made up of Arrowmen from the Maui County Council (Maui, Lāna'i, Moloka'i).
 The lodge totem was a Hawaiian warrior wearing an ipu (gourd) mask that represents the Hawaiian god Lono.
 Given that the word "maluhia" in Hawaiian means "peace", it was fitting that Lono, the Hawaiian god of peace, was represented in the lodgeʻs totem.
 When the Maui County Council and the Aloha Council merged in 2019, Maluhia Lodge was absorbed in Nā Mokupuni o Lawelawe Lodge and became Nā Koa Chapter.

 Scouting in Hawaii today

-There is only one Boy Scouts of America (BSA) local council in Hawaii.
+There is only one Scouting America, Aloha Council (BSA) local council in Hawaii.
+As of February 2025, the organization is now known as Scouting America, Aloha Council.